-A hasp and staple (also commonly referred to as a ‘hasp lock’) is simple and easy to install, plus they are a low-cost solution.
+A hasp and staple (also commonly referred to as a ‘hasp lock’) are simple and easy to install, plus they are a low-cost solution.

 Below we have written down a few steps plus the tools you may need to install a hasp and staple DIY.

 Firstly, what is a hasp and staple or hasp lock?

 A hasp is a hinged metallic strap/band that fits over a metallic loop (staple).
 It is mostly secured by a padlock.

 A hasp lock is the same but instead of having a loop (staple) it has a locking mechanism with a key, so you won’t need a padlock.

 Tools required to install a hasp and staple: